ProtoconNet/mitum-spec-tests/lookup/README.md

 # lookup.jmx

-This script is used to test lookup-tps of mitum.
+This script is used to test 'lookup' performance(tps) by digest api of mitum.

+If you run the script, it sends `thread` requests for `duration` seconds to your mitum digest api.

+See what `thread` and `duration` mean in the next part.

 Before use, you have to install jmeter.